 a.
 Patient does not require acute care following surgery performed under our care and:

 b.
-Patient reports recent travel within 14 days South East Asia including China, Korea, Japan, Singapore, Malaysia or Europe and / or
+Patient reports recent travel within 14 days South East Asia including China, Korea, Japan, Singapore, Malaysia or Europe without a negative PCR test at least 4 days after return to the United States and / or

 c.
 Patient reports and/or: cough, fever, shivering, myalgia, shortness of breath and / or

 d.
 Patient has tested positive for COVID-19 SARS and does not have 2 proven nasal / oropharyngeal swab negative test of at least 1 day apart.

 9. Unavoidable Patient Care with High Probability of COVID-19 SARS Test Positivity:

 a. strict Anti-viral precautions by the staff must be adhered to: yellow gown, gloves, facemask and face-shield by the person obtaining the swab: see below how to obtain a swab.

 b.
 Then after the patient has left, the room should be cleaned using the same personal protective precautions and

 c.
 Apply a U/V light 20 minute application to that room,

 d. the hands of the staff who handled the Employee and the swab should undergo a vigorous soap and water scrub for at least 20 seconds ( soap destroys the surface spikes of the COVID–19 virus rendering it unable to attach to respiratory mucosal surfaces).

 10. COVID-19 testing: per Dept. health Statistics for the bay area both our office and the San Leandro Surgery Center a Sutter facility require as of April 2022 the following: